luo-anthony/DeveloperGPT/README.md

 Mistral-7B-Instruct is free to use and runs locally on-device.

 #### OpenAI GPT
 You can monitor your OpenAI API usage here: https://platform.openai.com/account/usage.
-Based on preliminary testing, using DeveloperGPT with GPT3.5 should cost less than 10 cents per day with regular usage.
+The average cost per query using GPT-3.5 is < 0.0001 cents.
 Using GPT4 is not recommended as GPT3.5 is much more cost-effective and achieves a very high accuracy for most commands.

 #### Anthropic Claude LLMs
 You can monitor your Anthropic API usage here: https://console.anthropic.com/settings/plans.
-Based on preliminary testing, using DeveloperGPT with Claude Haiku should cost less than 10 cents per day with regular usage.
+The average cost per query using Claude 3 Haiku is < 0.0001 cents.
 See https://www.anthropic.com/api for pricing details.

 ## Contributing
 Read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Credit
 - Thanks to Hugging Face and the NLP/LLM community for open LLMs, generous free hosted inference APIs, tools, quantization, and other resources!
-- Thanks to Google for the generous Gemini Pro API free tier.
+- Thanks to Google for the generous Gemini API free tier.
 - This project uses the Python project template from https://github.com/rochacbruno/python-project-template